Nonasymptotic Oblivious Relaying and Variable-Length Noisy Lossy Source Coding: Acknowledgement

-This is possible by Carath\'{e}odory's theorem.
-The encoder generates $J\sim\mathrm{Bern}(\lambda_{1})$ and transmits it to the decoder, and then peforms the aforementioned encoding scheme conditional on $G=g_{J}$.
-The decoder receives $J,W$ and peforms the decoding scheme conditional on $G=g_{J}$.
+This is possible by Carath\'{e}odory's theorem (see \cite[Theorem 2]{sfrl_trans}).
+The encoder generates $J\sim\mathrm{Bern}(\lambda_{1})$ and transmits it to the decoder, and then performs the aforementioned encoding scheme conditional on $G=g_{J}$.
+The decoder receives $J,W$ and performs the decoding scheme conditional on $G=g_{J}$.
 Since $J$ takes one bit to transmit, the resultant expected length is